Star (2024 film)

 Star is a 2024 Indian Tamil-language coming-of-age romantic drama film directed by Elan.
 The film is jointly produced by B. V. S. N. Prasad and Sreenidhi Sagar under Sri Venkateswara Cine Chitra and Rise East Entertainment.
-It stars Kavin in the lead role, alongside Lal, Aaditi Pohankar, Preity Mukhundhan and Geetha Kailasam.
+It stars Kavin in the lead role, alongside Preity Mukhundhan, Aaditi Pohankar, Lal and Geetha Kailasam.
 The film follows Kalai, a youngster, who pursues his dream of becoming an actor while facing various obstacles.

 Initially, Harish Kalyan was cast in the lead role, but he was subsequently replaced by Kavin.
 The film was announced in August 2023 under the tentative title Kavin's Next, and the official title was announced a few days later.
 Principal photography commenced in June 2023.
 It was predominantly shot in Chennai, and filming wrapped by mid-February 2024.
 The film has music composed by Yuvan Shankar Raja, cinematography handled by Ezhil Arasu K and editing by Pradeep E. Ragav.

 Star was released worldwide on 10 May 2024 in theatres.
-It received mixed to positive reviews from critics and audience, with praise for Kavin and Lal's performances, cinematography, Yuvan Shankar Raja's soundtrack and background score but criticized Elan's screenplay and writing.
+It received mixed to positive reviews from critics and audience, with praise for cast performances, cinematography, Yuvan Shankar Raja's soundtrack and background score but criticized writing, pacing and second half.
 The film was a commercial success.

 Plot

 Kalaiarasan alias Kalai is a boy from a middle-class family whose only aspiration is to make it into the film industry as an actor.
 His father Pandian, a still photographer, is a pillar of support for his dreams as Kalai goes to various lengths to achieve this.
-Will Kalai achieve his ambitions and see himself on the silver screen ?